hannahwaldmueller/yahtzee/README.md

 First, run `npm install` in the root folder.

-Afterwards, `npm run` runs the app in the development mode.
+Afterwards, `npm run start` runs the app in the development mode.
 You can now play on [http://localhost:3000](http://localhost:3000).

 To execute the jest tests, run `npm test`.